-Deciding if you want to try CBD is obviously a personal decision, and the reasons you might be interested in the product can vary wildly from person to person.
-Some people want to use CBD to relieve pain, but others use it to de-stress or to feel more relaxed.
+Deciding if you want to try CBD is a personal decision, and the reasons you might be interested in the product vary wildly from person to person.
+Some people want to use CBD to relieve pain, while others use it to destress or to feel more relaxed.

-Whatever your reasons for being interested in CBD, you’re likely curious about what it feels like to take it, and whether you should try smoking CBD or taking it as an oil.
-Like all legal drugs, your decision to take CBD is ultimately up to you, but this guide may prove helpful as you weigh your decision.
+Whatever your reasons for wanting to dabble in CBD, you’re likely curious about what it feels like to take it, whether you should try smoking CBD, or if taking it as an oil is the best option for you.
+What does CBD oil feel like?
+Like all legal drugs, your decision to take CBD is up to you, but this guide may prove helpful as you weigh your options.

-Smoking CBD can affect every user in different ways depending on the quantity you take, how frequently you use it, and a range of other factors related to each individual.
-Unlike cannabis, smoking CBD does not get you high, which means it doesn’t impair your judgment or your motor skills like cannabis can.
+Smoking CBD affects every user differently, depending on the quantity you take, how frequently you use it, and a range of other factors related to each individual.
+Unlike cannabis, smoking CBD does not get you high, which means it doesn’t impair your judgment or your motor skills in that way.

-That doesn’t mean that CBD has no effects on the people who smoke it, and that’s especially true for first-time users.
-It’s possible it will give you a light buzz, but only the first few times you smoke it.
+That doesn’t mean that CBD doesn’t affect the people who smoke it, and that’s especially true for first-time users.
+It may give you a light buzz, but only the first few times you smoke it.
 That buzz is not a high, though.
 Instead, it’s more like a feeling of general health and well-being, similar to the one you may feel after you’ve exercised.

-Most people use CBD in part as a substance that relieves stress, and in doing so, they often feel a kind of “body high” that allows them to feel connected with their body.
-Some strains can also make you feel more energized or motivated, and larger amounts can even leave you feeling deeply relaxed or even sleepy.
+Most people use CBD as a substance that relieves stress, and in doing so, they often feel a kind of “body high” that allows them to feel connected with themselves.
+Some strains also make you feel more energized or motivated, and higher amounts leave you feeling deeply relaxed or possibly sleepy.

-The effects of CBD oil are often similar to the effects you might feel from smoking it.
-Those who take CBD oil often do so in order to deal with pain or other issues, which CBD can often relieve effectively.
-Others find that, like smoking CBD, using CBD oil can make them feel more relaxed or connected to their body.
+The effects of CBD oil are similar to those you might feel from smoking it.
+People take CBD oil to deal with pain or other issues, which CBD can help relieve.
+Others find that, like smoking CBD, using CBD oil topically makes them feel more relaxed or connected to their body.

 Some discover CBD oil slows down their mind, but not in a way that leads to drowsiness or makes them unable to function.
-Instead, CBD can actually allow some people to focus on a single task when they find themselves unable to concentrate.
+Instead, CBD allows some people to focus on a single task when they can’t concentrate.
 CBD is often advertised as providing many of the same benefits as cannabis, but in a less extreme form.
-Many professional athletes even use it prior to games or practices to allow them to feel more in sync with their bodies and focus solely on their upcoming performance.
+Many professional athletes use it before games or practices to allow them to feel more in sync with their bodies and focus solely on their upcoming performance.

-CBD products can act differently, but those differences often come from the kind of CBD you purchase as opposed to how you ingest it.
-Everything from the strain of the CBD to the brand you buy can have an effect on how reliable it is and how you feel when taking it.
+CBD products work differently, but those differences often come from the kind of CBD you purchase, as opposed to how you ingest it.
+Everything from the strain of the CBD to the brand you buy affects how you feel when taking it.

 - Isolate – contains only CBD and no other substances found in cannabis